Thundernerd/Unity3D-EnumAsIndex/index.md

 	</a>
 	<img alt="GitHub last commit" src ="https://img.shields.io/github/last-commit/Thundernerd/Unity3D-EnumAsIndex" />
 </p>

-An attribute that allows you to use an enum as an index for arrays and lists.

 ## Installation
 1. The package is available on the [openupm registry](https://openupm.com).
 You can install it via [openupm-cli](https://github.com/openupm/openupm-cli).